How to Edit a Portfolio

 - Performance tip:

-Regular micro-edits outperform big rewrites.
-Update as soon as new info appears.
+Regular micro-edits are more effective than large rewrites.
+Update as soon as new information becomes available.

 Related articles